 This question is from Hap J. of Austin, TX.

-• Check to see if the cauliflower has a dense, heavy and satiny stem.
+• Check to see if the cauliflower has a dense, heavy, satiny stem.

-• Inspect that the leaves surrounding the florets be sure they are fresh and green.
+• Inspect the leaves surrounding the florets to be sure they are fresh and green.

 • Look for a cauliflower that appears tight, compact, and slightly heavy for its size.

-• Warning signs for an inferior cauliflower include dark spots on the stems or leaves, as well as the presence of mildew.
+• Warning signs of an inferior cauliflower include dark spots on the stems or leaves, as well as the presence of mildew.

-It can sometimes be difficult to find a truly remarkable cauliflower in your standard grocery store, that’s why many people opt to buy from farmer’s markets, community gardens, or even consider growing their own.
+It can sometimes be difficult to find a truly remarkable cauliflower in your standard grocery store, which is why many people opt to get this veggie from farmer’s markets or community gardens, or even to grow their own.

 Grow Your Own Cauliflower at Home

-• Always ensure that the soil is moist during its 10-12 week growing period
+• Always ensure that the soil is moist during cauliflower’s 10-12 week growing period.

 The Cauliflower Renaissance

-I love Cauliflower.
-It has really entered a renaissance recently with cooks, professional to amateur, finding many different ways to put a creative spin on how they prepare, cook, and present this anything-but-boring vegetable.
+I love cauliflower.
+It has really entered a renaissance recently and cooks—professional to amateur—are finding many different ways to put a creative spin on how they prepare, cook, and present this anything-but-boring vegetable.

 One popular trend at the moment is cauliflower pizza crust, which is as delicious and crispy as it sounds.
 All you need to do is simply process the cauliflower down into a fine purée, pack it down flat onto a standard pizza tray, and bake it briefly in the oven.
-Top with all your favorite pizza toppings, like tomatoes, basil, oregano, and voilà – your cauliflower pizza is ready to go!
+Top with all your favorite pizza toppings, like tomatoes, basil, and oregano, and—voilà—your cauliflower pizza is ready to go!